Vietnamese Artist Promotes Traditional Clothes Through Doll Collection

 To have the final products, Hoang Anh has to conduct many steps.
 Firstly, he studies the costumes in terms of design and fabric, then makes composite embryos.
 Secondly, he shapes and paints the doll's faces, which have to present the gentle looks of local people.
 Finally, he sews the costumes and attaches accessories such as baskets, gongs, drums, and hats.

-For Hoang Anh, dolls are not only gifts but also a bridge to bring ethnic cultures and costumes closer to international friends.
+For Hoang Anh, dolls are gifts and a bridge to bring ethnic cultures and costumes closer to international friends.

 "Foreign tourists often ask about patterns, specific details, brocade materials, on the costumes of the dolls they intend to buy.
 Therefore, the artist must know the soul, the essence, the most basic traits of each ethnic group that the dolls wear."